 The Bonus Credit for any participant for any performance period may be a negative or a positive number.
 The Bonus Credit will be negative if our "net operating profit after tax" is less than our "total invested capital" multiplied by our "weighted average cost of capital," in which case the Bonus Credit will be a negative number equal to the percentage of such shortfall.
-If the Bonus Credit is a positive number, the participant's Bonus Bank will be increased by the amount of such Bonus Credit; if the Bonus Credit is a negative number, the Bonus Bank will be decreased by the amount of such Bonus Credit, including a decrease such that the participant's overall account balance is negative.
-If a participant's overall Bonus Bank account balance is negative as of the date a bonus payment would be due under the Economic Profit Plan, no bonus payment will be made to such participant under the Economic Profit Plan, but the participant's negative account balance shall not reduce the amount of other compensation payable to, or offset any amount otherwise due to, such participant.
+If the Bonus Credit is a positive number, the participant's Bonus Bank will be increased by the amount of such Bonus Credit, including a decrease such that the participant's overall account balance is negative.
+If a participant's overall Bonus Bank account balance is negative as of the date a bonus payment would be due under the Economic Profit Plan, no bonus payment will be made to such participant other compensation payable to, or offset any amount otherwise due to, such participant.

 Bonus Payment.
 Except as otherwise determined by the Committee and set forth in a participant's award statement, subject to a participant's continued employment through the date on which bonuses are paid from the Bonus Bank, a participant will generally be paid in a cash lump sum on August 1 of the year following the performance period for which a Bonus Credit is earned, in an amount equal to 33% of the participant's Bonus Bank.
-However, if the Company's "cash flow from operations" (as defined in the Economic Profit Plan) for the year immediately preceding the year in which a payment would otherwise be paid is not equal to or in excess of one percent (1%) of the Company's total revenues for such prior year (the "Cash Flow Test"), no amount will be paid under the Economic Profit Plan for such year and the amount that otherwise would have been paid in such year shall continue to be included in the Economic Profit Plan in excess of \$10 million in the aggregate in any calendar year, the amount in excess of \$10 million will not be paid under the Economic Profit Plan in such year shall continue to be included in the participant's Bonus Bank, without interest, and shall be payable in the otherwise would have been paid in such year shall continue to be included in the participant's Bonus Bank, without interest, and shall be payable in any calendar year, the amount in excess of \$10 million will not be paid under the Economic Profit Plan in such year and the amount in excess of \$10 million that otherwise would have been paid in such year shall continue to be included in the participant's Bonus Bank, without interest, and shall be payable in the totherwise would have been paid in such year shall continue to be included in the participant's Bonus Bank, without interest, and shall be payable in the otherwise would have been paid in such year shall continue to be included in the participant's Bonus Bank, without interest, and shall be payable in the totherwise would have been paid in such year shall continue to be included
+However, if the Company's "cash flow from operations" (as defined in the Economic Profit Plan) for the year immediately preceding the year in which a payment would otherwise be paid is not equal to or in excess of one percent (1%) of the Company's total revenues for such prior year (the "Cash Flow Test"), no amount will be paid under the Economic Profit Plan for such year and the amount that otherwise would have been paid in such year shall continue to be included in the participant would receive payments under the Economic Profit Plan in excess of \$10 million in the aggregate in any calendar year, the amount in excess of \$10 million will not be paid under the Economic Profit Plan in such year and the amount in excess of \$10 million that otherwise would have been paid in such year and the amount in excess of \$10 million will not be paid under the Economic Profit Plan in such year and the amount in excess of \$10 million that otherwise would have been paid in such year and the amount in excess of \$10 million that otherwise would have been paid in such year and the amount in excess of \$10 million that otherwise would have been paid in such year and the amount in excess of \$10 million that otherwise would have been paid in such year shall continue to be included in the participant's Bonus Bank, without interest, and shall be payable in the future to the extent provided under the terms of the Economic Profit Plan.
+The Bonus Bank is never eligible for interest.